AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Java/sdsjava/readme.md

 to store in SdsStreams.
 SdsTypes are the model that define SdsStreams.
 SdsTypes can define simple atomic types, such as integers, floats, or strings, or they can define complex types by grouping other SdsTypes.
-For more information about SdsTypes, refer to the `Sds documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__.
+For more information about SdsTypes, refer to the `SDS documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__.

 In the sample code, the SdsType representing WaveData is defined in the